HerrMotz/bachelor-thesis/publication/main.typ

 ]

-Writing SPARQL queries is pretty straight-forward: The wanted structure is expressed in terms of the query language, and the unkonwn parts are replaced by variables.
+Writing SPARQL queries is pretty straight-forward: The wanted structure is expressed in terms of the query language, and the unknown parts are replaced by variables.
 Say the user wants to know which universities Goethe went to.
 The matching query would look like @example:goethe_query.
-#figure(caption: "Which educational institutions did Goethe visit?",
+#figure(caption: "A SPARQL query to determine which educational institutions Goethe visited.",
   ```HTML
   PREFIX wd: <http://www.wikidata.org/entity/>
   PREFIX wdt: <http://www.wikidata.org/prop/direct/>